KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 #### Step 2

-Register a new game via the [newgame](../cryptoconditions/cc-rogue.html#newgame) method.
+Create a new game via the [newgame](../cryptoconditions/cc-rogue.html#newgame) method.
 For this example, we choose to have a single player with a `0` buy-in requirement.

 Methods for ROGUE require the use of the [cclib](../komodo-api/cclib.html#cclib) method.
 The Rogue module's required `EVALCODE` for the `cclib` method is `17`.